 Port wine (also known as Vinho do Porto or Porto) is a Portuguese fortified wine produced exclusively in the Douro Valley in the northern provinces of Portugal.
 It is typically a sweet, red wine, often served as a dessert wine, though it also comes in dry, semi-dry, and white varieties.
 Under European Union Protected Designation of Origin guidelines, only the product from Portugal may be labeled as port or Porto.
-However, in the United States, wines labeled "port" may come from... anywhere in the world.
+In the United States, wines labeled "port" may come from anywhere... in the world.

 Pairing Cheese and Port Wine

 In general, Port has sweet, fruity flavors of ripe berries, figs, and raisins with hints of toasted nuts.

 The style of Port you're drinking - white, tawny, ruby, LBV, Colheita - can greatly affect how successful a cheese and Port pairing is.
 The five cheeses below may not pair perfectly with all different styles of Port, but they do give you a good place to start.
 As with most pairings, experimentation is the key to finding a match made in heaven.

 Stilton is the classic pairing with Port, not only because the salty, nutty nuances in the cheese pair beautifully with the sweet wine, but also because of Great Britain's long history of being involved in the wine trade in Portugal.
 If Stilton isn't your favorite blue cheese, then go ahead and try your blue cheese of choice with Port; in most cases, you'll find that whichever blue cheese you choose, it will make a fine pairing with Port.

 Other blue cheeses to try are Gorgonzola,...
 Great Hill Blue, Cashel Blue.